-- Unknown Character: Darth Plagueis is one of the most important characters in setting up the Skywalker-centric era of Star Wars, between leading Palpatine to become an Immortality Seeker and potentially being responsible for Anakin's immaculate conception (although his apprentice may have handled the latter part, or so Vader thinks).
+- Unknown Character: Darth Plagueis is one of the most important characters in setting up the Skywalker-centric era of Star Wars, between leading Palpatine to become an Immortality Seeker and potentially being responsible for Anakin's birth (although his apprentice may have handled the latter part, or so Vader thinks).
 However, he has never been shown or fully described, and is long dead by the time that Palpatine himself is defeated.
 Lucasfilm have indicated that there are no immediate plans to ever reveal the character, making the villainous figure a magnet for fan speculation.

 - Unreliable Expositor: The first things that were ever detailed about the character came from Palpatine, a Consummate Liar if there ever was one.
 Tarkin paints a slightly clearer picture which suggests that Palpatine was blatantly sugarcoating the story he told Anakin.
 Ultimate Star Wars also gives a fairly objective — if vague — view on the character.

 - Unwitting Instigator of Doom: Played straight and possibly inverted.
 He is indirectly responsible for Anakin's Face–Heel Turn through Palpatine's story about how he could revive the dead by manipulating the midi-chlorians.
 However, he was implied to have been responsible for Anakin's conception through said experiments, leading to Palpatine's eventual demise and the balance of the Force being temporarily restored.

 - On the other hand, his teachings are what allowed Palpatine to survive the death of his body in Episode 9 and transfer his essence to his clone body on Exegol as Rey learned.